AudiosurfResearch/wavebreaker-rs/README.md

 - Submitting scores
 - **Audiosurf Radio!**
 - **Proper dethrones and the Brutus achievement!** (not present in TypeScript version)
+- Miscellaneous stuff (e.g. custom news)

 ## What still needs to be done?
 - MusicBrainz integration
 - Non-game API (for the frontend)
-- Miscellaneous things (shouts, custom news, etc.)
+- Shouts

 ## Contributing